Bamboo fish trap weaving

 - Design and crafting of fish trap inlet cones

-- Reason for the ‘nose’ at the fish trap back side
+- The reason for the pointed nose at the fish trap back side